alisongh/SIADS-699-Onion/README.md

 ## SIADS 699 Capstone, University of Michigan, Ann Arbor
 ### Subject: Identifying accurate news vs fake news/misinformation vs satirical news

-Team members: Christine Gregg, Liwen Alison Huang, Ali Tobah
+Team members: Christine Gregg, Liwen Huang, Ali Tobah

 #### Questions
 * Can a model be trained to differentiate fake news from real news based on the language and topic of the article?